artursniegowski/Mastering_Django_through_Projects/README.md

 - dockerized approach - microservices

 ChatVibe is designed to be modular, scalable, and customizable, allowing developers to extend its functionality according to their specific requirements.
-Whether used for team collaboration, community building, or social networking, ChatVibe provides a robust and versatile platform for real-time communication.
+Whether used for team collaboration, community building, or social networking, ChatVibe provides a robust and versatile platform for real-time communication.</br>

+## 20-Mastering-Celery

+Mastering_Celery is a comprehensive project designed to demonstrate the capabilities and configurations of Celery, a powerful distributed task queue.
+Built using Docker Compose for seamless deployment, the project encompasses various services: Django Backend, PostgreSQL Database, Celery Services (standalone and regular), Message Brokers (Redis and RabbitMQ), Monitoring and Management (Flower), Proxy (nginx).

+Key Features:</br>
+- Demonstrates task prioritization, chaining, grouping, and queue usage.</br>
+- Illustrates scheduling, time intervals, exception handling, and task routing. </br>
+- Implements rate limiting, passing arguments, and returning results from tasks.</br>
+- Shows synchronous and asynchronous task execution.</br>
+- Worker Types: standalone lightweight Celery worker and regular workers.</br>
+- Monitoring and Management: Flower.</br>
+- Message Brokers Redis and RabbitMQ. </br>
+- Error Handling and Monitoring. </br>
+- Advanced Configurations.</br>
+- Scheduled Tasks, Intervals, Periodic Tasks.</br>
+- Integrates Sentry for monitoring Celery tasks and handling errors effectively.</br>

+Mastering_Celery serves as a comprehensive resource for learning and showcasing the capabilities of Celery.
+It provides extensive examples and configurations, making it a valuable tool for understanding task queue management, asynchronous processing, and distributed systems in real-world applications.
+By leveraging Docker and Docker Compose, the project ensures ease of setup and deployment across different environments, fostering practical learning and experimentation with Celery.